ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 How are proteins formed?
 ========================

-Each protein has its own sequence of amino acids.
-This sequence determines the shape and function of the protein.
+The amino acids in a protein are ordered in a specific way.This sequence of amino acids determines the shape and function of the protein and its called its primary structure.
+Proteins can vary in size ranging from 15 to 30,000 amino acids.
-The primary structure of a protein is made of around 100 amino acids, but this number can vary.

 One of the smallest proteins is called Aspartame (it is an artificial sweetener used as a sugar substitute in foods and beverages) and is made of only 2 amino acids.

-On the contrary, the Titin protein is a giant protein made of 30,000 amino acids, it plays an important role in muscle elasticity.
+On the contrary, the Titin protein is a giant protein made of 30,000 amino acids, that plays an important role in muscle elasticity.

-The tertiary and quaternary structure of the proteins provide them with different functions.
+In addition to the primary structure, proteins have higher order structural levels such as the secondary, tertiary and quaternary structure which define their three dimensional structure and provide them with different functions.

 .. figure:: images/protein_families_game/protein_folding.png
   :alt: Protein folding illustration